Crypsitricha stereota

-Crypsitricha roseata is a species of moth in the family Tineidae.
-It was described by Edward Meyrick in 1914.
-This species is endemic to New Zealand.
+Crypsitricha stereota is a species of moth in the family Tineidae.
+It was first described by Edward Meyrick in 1914.
+This species is endemic to New Zealand and has been observed in the North and South Islands.
+It inhabits native forest and adults are on the wing from December until March.
+Adults can be seen resting on tree trunks.

+Taxonomy

+This species was first described by Edward Meyrick in 1914 and originally named it Endophthora stereota.
+Meyrick placed this species in the genus Crypsitricha in 1915.
+George Hudson discussed and illustrated this species under the name Crypsitricha stereota in his 1924 book The butterflies and moths of New Zealand.
+Alfred Philpott studied the male genitalia of this species in 1927.
+The male lectotype, collected in Auckland by Hudson, is held at the Natural History Museum, London.

+Description

 Illustration of C. stereota by George Hudson.

 The wingspan is 7–8 mm.
 The forewings are ochreous-whitish, irrorated with pale grey, with some scattered black scales, as well as three black spots on the costa, margined beneath with brownish-ochreous, the first at one-fourth, connected with the base by a costal line of black irroration, others before the middle and at two-thirds.
 There is a small light brownish-ochreous spot beneath the middle of the disc, connected with the dorsum by a group of black scales.
 There is also a group of black scales on the tornus, and a small pale-ochreous spot near the termen beyond it.
-The hindwings are grey.
+The hindwings are grey with cilia coloured ochreous-gray-whitish.

+This species is the smallest in the genus.

+Distribution

+This species is endemic to New Zealand and has been observed in the North and South Islands.

+Habitat

+C. stereota resting on tree trunk.